stengerh/foo_uie_wsh_panel_mod/readme.md

 ##Overview

 I've made a few minor modifications of the original component.
+Details can be found in the changelog below.

+##Downloads

-Downloads can be found on the [Releases](https://github.com/marc2k3/foo_uie_wsh_panel_mod/releases) page.
+The latest component file can be downloaded on the [Releases](https://github.com/marc2k3/foo_uie_wsh_panel_mod/releases) page.

+##Compiling

+All required files are included using relative paths so it should compile as-is.
+I used Visual Studio Community Edition 2013 Update 4 which is completely free.

 ##Changelog
 ```